Beautiful (2011 film): Plot

 Stephen Louis (Jayasurya) is a quadriplegic by birth who is immensely rich and believes in celebrating each moment of life.
 Despite being able to move only his neck, he loves to see beautiful things and aspires to celebrate life.
 He is assisted by his manager, Kamalu (Nandu), and his caretaker/driver, Karunan (Jayan), in a palatial house in Fort Kochi.
 As most of his relatives look to take advantage of his position, Stephen has kept all of them at bay, barring his cousin, Alex (Tini Tom), with whom he shares a good relationship.

 John (Anoop Menon), a musician at a hotel, enters his life.
-John is completely opposite from Stephen's nature.
+John's nature is completely opposite to Stephen's.
 He is always worried about the future.
 Though poles apart in their attitudes, both enjoy a good friendship and try to make each other happy.
 During this, they realize that they were childhood friends.
 But with the arrival of a beautiful home nurse named Anjali (Meghana Raj), the attitudes of both friends towards their lives turn around.

 The movie takes unexpected twists and turns and Anjali finally turns out to be Alex's mistress.
 Her real name is Annie.
 She had come to Stephen's residence undercover to poison him and to steal his wealth, with Alex, who had taken advantage of Stephen's openness with him.
 Unfortunately, John, who last visited Stephen before his poisoning, was blamed.
 After the police take John away, Alex's maid recognizes him and Anjali at the hospital where Stephen was dying of poisoning.
 The police let go of John and arrest Alex and Anjali.
-Surprisingly, on a good note, Stephen survives and the friends live together happily.
+Surprisingly, Stephen survives and the friends live together happily.